jonpstone/portfolio-project-sinatra-combat-squadron/NOTES.md

       --- Airstrip Armory ---

       List all weapons and their properties.
-Clicking
+Clicking on a weapon

       [OPTIONS]
       Pilot Operations Room?